wcasper/math207spring2024/_topics/000-introducing-odes.md

 The kinds of differential equations that we can solve analytically (by which we mean without a computer) are very special.
 As such, it is entirely possible to go through an entire class on differential equations with the impression that the topic is a "bag of tricks".
+It's **not**.

 In reality, the kinds of differential equations that we are able to solve, such as separable equations, linear differential equations with constant coefficients, exact equations, or nonlinear homogeneous equations, are the ones that exhibit invariants under transformations.
-In other words, they have a high degree of symmetry.
+In other words, they have a high degree of symmetry, and these symmetries indicate how the equation should be solved.

 For example, the equation